Probing the Difficulty Perception Mechanism of Large Language Models: Low-dimensional Representation

 \section{Low-dimensional Representation}

 We also demonstrated the low-dimensional representations of the DeepSeek-R1-Distill-Qwen-7B and TokenSkip \cite{xia2025tokenskip}, finding it difficult to clearly distinguish the spatial locations of different difficulty of questions.
 TokenSkip is a method of simplifying output by pruning tokens, allowing the model to respond to questions with more concise language.
 We tested TokenSkip to observe its impact on the model's difficulty perception.
 The experimental results show that there is little effect.
+Multiple low-dimensional representation image refer to Figure \ref{appendix:fig:deepmath_dpsk_qwen_emb}, \ref{appendix:fig:deepmath_qwen_emb} and \ref{appendix:fig:deepmath_tokenskip_emb}.